Anodis108/Make_Github_Beautiful/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=anodis108&" alt="anodis108" /></p>

-Support 🙏
-Are you using the tool and happy with it to create your GitHub Profile?
-Your kind support keeps open-source tools like this free for others. tweet github profile readme generator
-Let the world know how you feel using this tool.
-Share with others on twitter.
-Tip💰
-Buy ko-fi for rahuldkjainBuy me a ko-fi
-Donate rahuldkjain via paypal
-Buy rahuldkjain A CoffeeBuy me a coffee github profile markdown generator logo
-GitHub Profile README Generator
-Pages
-Addons
-Support
-About
-More
-Github
-Releases
-Issues
-Pull Requests
-Join Community
-Discord of the community
-Developed in India 🇮🇳
-Buy Me A Coffee
-1
 ### WELCOME TO MY PAGE 👋👋👋
 My name is Viet Nguyen.
 I am an M.Sc. in Computer Science, majoring in Artificial Intelligence and Robotics.
 I am interested in the following topics: Deep Learning in NLP and Computer Vision.
 Reinforcement Learning.<br>
 ## 📫 How to reach me: